INTERNAL MEDICINE SERVICES AT VSS

 - Managing multiple or complex medical conditions

-We also have advanced experience in minimally invasive procedures such as endoscopy.
-We can perform endoscopy procedures which help visualise the internal surface of organs.
-We can then take samples to aid in diagnosis of the upper and lower gastrointestinal tract in gastrointestinal disease; the major airways for lung disease and the urethra and bladder in urinary tract disease.
+We have over 20 years’ experience in minimally invasive procedures such as endoscopy.
+Endoscopy is a procedure that can be used to visualise the internal surfaces of many organs.
+We can also use endoscopes to take samples of the upper and lower gastrointestinal tract to aid in the diagnosis of gastrointestinal disease, the major airways for lower respiratory tract diseases, tissues within the nasal passages or sinuses in upper respiratory tract diseases, and the urethra and bladder in urinary tract disease.

-We work closely with our allied specialists such as emergency and critical care, surgery, physiotherapy, cardiology, and ophthalmology, to ensure all aspects of your pet's care is addressed.
+We work closely with our allied specialists such as emergency and critical care, surgery, physiotherapy, cardiology, oncology and ophthalmology to ensure all aspects of your pet's care is addressed.

-As a referral practice we work in conjunction with your local family vet to optimise the care of your pet both during initial treatment and long-term if needed.
+As a referral practice we work in conjunction with your local family vet to optimise the care of your pet both during initial treatment and for longer-term care as required.